 —down and down the vitae sank to the ground.
 A bubbling began at the center of its mass which was soon followed by a swirling.
 Like water draining down the sink, the vitae whirlpooled down into the open drain it had originally spilled out from until it was swallowed up completely.
 Almost no evidence of it left.
 An empty street littered with glass and half-melted lamp posts.

 “I think it did…” Claire whispered back.
 “A bit anti-climactic.”

-They stared silently at the ground for a moment before Claire cautiously, hesitantly guided them to them down to the surface several meters away from the drain.
+They stared silently at the ground for a moment before Claire cautiously, hesitantly guided them down to the surface several meters away from the drain.
 Claire stepped off of his conductor first before Olive hesitantly did the same.
 They approached the drainage hole together, peered down into the darkness, and upon seeing nothing, relaxed simultaneously.

 Well, that was easy.

 Claire lifted his hand in the air for a celebratory high-five.
 “Hey, we did it!”

 Olive stared at him with an arched brow before looking away and loosely punching his fist into his waiting hand.